-Mali said that the data from the first quarter of this year is encouraging, when it comes to GDP growth, since the flash estimate of that growth in the first quarter is 3%, which is significantly above the originally planned 2.6%.
+Mali said that the data from the first quarter of this year is encouraging, when it comes to GDP growth, since the flash estimate for the first quarter is 3%, which is significantly above the originally planned 2.6%.

-According to him, industrial production grew by 6.4% year-on-year, largely offsetting the decline in the first two months of this year, with the manufacturing industry growing by 11.4% compared to the previous month, particularly noteworthy.
+According to him, industrial production rose by 6.4% year-on-year, largely offsetting the decline in the first two months of this year, with the manufacturing industry’s expansion by 11.4% compared to the previous month being particularly noteworthy.

-The First Deputy Prime Minister recalled that next year we will host Specialised Expo, emphasizing that the large investments accompanying the organization of this event will be our additional growth engine that we are strongly counting on.
+The First Deputy Prime Minister recalled that next year Belgrade will host Specialised Expo, emphasising that the large investments accompanying the organisation of this event will serve as the additional growth engine that the country is strongly counting on.

-He added that Serbia's fiscal policy remains firmly anchored in the medium-term framework, with a clearly defined deficit target of up to three percent of GDP in 2026 and 2027, with its further reduction to 2.5% in 2028.
+He added that Serbia's fiscal policy remains firmly anchored in the medium-term framework, with a clearly defined deficit target of up to 3% of GDP in 2026 and 2027, with its further reduction to 2.5% in 2028.

 This path, he pointed out, ensures the continuation of the downward trajectory of public debt, which has been reduced from 44.4% of GDP in 2025 to around 41.7% of GDP currently.